Pennsylvania Insurance Continuing Education

 Department of Regulatory Agencies Course ID: 122442

 This 8 hour class is approved by the State of Pennsylvania.
-It meets the mandatory education requirement to start selling Long Term Care Insurance.
-No additional reporting fees!
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for licensed producers.

 Department of Regulatory Agencies Course ID: 123240